SamkelisiweKhanyile/Digital-Portfolio-S.SKhanyile/README.md

 **Action:**  I actively engaged in a structured counselling session hosted by CPUT.
 I completed interest assessments and used a skills-matching tool.
 I openly discussed my confusion between UI/UX, backend, and full-stack development.
 I also took notes during the session and followed up with independent research on job roles using LinkedIn and Career Junction.

 **Result:** I discovered that I thrive in structured, logical tasks and enjoy working with code and data more than design.
 This confirmed that back-end development aligns best with my interests.
 The session helped me narrow my focus to Java development and APIs, and I’ve since subscribed to a Java certification newsletter and started applying to backend internships.

 ---
+# Career Development & Future Goals

+As a third-year ICT Applications Development student at **Cape Peninsula University of Technology**, I am dedicated to expanding my skills and preparing for a successful career in tech.
+My learning journey is centered around mastering both front-end and back-end technologies, with a strong emphasis on practical application and industry relevance.

+## Current Focus Areas

+- **Advanced Mobile Development**
+  Developing scalable Android applications using **Jetpack Compose** and modern design patterns to ensure efficiency and usability.

+- **Backend Engineering**
+  Strengthening my expertise in **Java**, API development, and **Firebase integration** to create secure and high-performance solutions.

+- **UI/UX Principles**
+  Honing my skills in **Figma** to design intuitive, user-friendly interfaces that align with industry standards and enhance user experience.

+## Internship & Industry Readiness

+As I approach graduation, I am actively seeking opportunities to apply my knowledge in real-world settings.
+I am eager to contribute to dynamic teams through **internships in software development, mobile engineering, or database optimization**.
+These experiences will allow me to refine my skills, collaborate with professionals, and prepare for full-time engagement in the industry.

+This journey is not just about learning—it's about growing into a **dedicated, adaptable, and industry-ready developer** with a passion for innovation and problem-solving.

+---